 Dr. Paul Karpovich provides dental crown procedures to patients with tooth decay or damage in Timonium, MD.
 Dr. Karpovich works with a U.S. lab to help fabricate custom, comfortable tooth crowns that complement your smile and support your long-term oral health.

 A dental crown is designed to cover the whole tooth.
-Because crowns are durable and long-lasting, they are beneficial to patients receiving dental implants or other restorative dental treatments.
+Because crowns are durable and long-lasting, they benefit patients receiving dental implants or other restorative dental treatments.
 Dental crowns may be placed to address cracked or chipped teeth, gaps between teeth, or crooked teeth.
 Crowns can also replace metal fillings or strengthen teeth after root canal treatments.

 Types of Dental Crowns